projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

      - Intel IOMMU driver (DMAR) option

        ``on``:
-         Enable intel iommu driver.
+         Enable Intel IOMMU driver.

        ``off``:
-         Disable intel iommu driver.
+         Disable Intel IOMMU driver.

        ``igfx_off``:
-         By default, gfx is mapped as normal device.
+         By default, gfx is mapped as a normal device.
 If a gfx device has a dedicated DMAR unit, the DMAR unit is bypassed by not enabling DMAR with this option.
-In this case, gfx device will use physical address for DMA.
+In this case, the gfx device will use the physical address for DMA.
      - ::

          intel_iommu=off

    * - ``hugepages``
        ``hugepagesz``
-     - Service VM,User VM
+     - Service VM, User VM
      - ``hugepages``:
          HugeTLB pages to allocate at boot.